-TASTING TABLE: Have classes/grades come up individually to a centrally located table to pick up their sample.
-Have them bring the sample back to their seat or try it right then and there.
+SET UP A TASTING TABLE: Have students come up individually at their leisure to a centrally located table to pick up their sample.
+Students can bring the sample back to their seat or try it right then and there.

 SERVE STUDENTS: Walk around with samples and serve tables individually.